Sorry Chip, I'm not buying it.

 Under the National Environmental Policy Act (NEPA), a proposed action must consider the impacts

-, avoid project segmentation, and take into account
+of all "closely related" projects, avoid project segmentation, and take into account

 Cumulative Impacts.